ricardozanini/sonarqube-openshift-docker/README.md

 It is inspired by the upstream SonarQube Docker image: https://github.com/SonarSource/docker-sonarqube

-This repository is a fork of [OpenShiftDemos](https://github.com/OpenShiftDemos/sonarqube-openshift-docker), focusing in a enterprise OpenShift solution.
-Files here should be used as sample and inside an enterprise environment with access to [Red Hat's repository]().
+This is a fork of [OpenShiftDemos](https://github.com/OpenShiftDemos/sonarqube-openshift-docker), focusing on an enterprise OpenShift solution.
+The content of this repo should be referenced as a sample and inside an enterprise environment with access to [Red Hat's repository](https://access.redhat.com/containers).

+1. Build this image in your environment: `docker build .`
+2. Push this image to your corporate registry: `docker push`
+3. Import this image to your OpenShift installation: ``

 # Docker Hub